AnnaBNana/WWCTipCalculator/README.md

 Below, we have the tip percentages, what the tip will be, and the total amount to pay including tip.
 Finally, we have the calculator key pad.

+Currently, we have a few button hooked up to different functions in the code.
+Play with these and adjust them how you like.
+To delete a button or an outlet, besides deleting the element from the storyboard and deleting the relevant code, you'll also have to delete the connection.
+In the storyboard properties, click on the arrow in the storyboard options toolbar.
+On the view controller in your storyboard, click on the orange circle at the top.
+This will show you all the connections.
+Use the x to delete any connections you do not want.

 For our next session, we will add the logic so that the calculator displays the user input and outputs the results.